Functions and Types

 • cross : An integer (Int64) indicating the number of combination of alleles or genotypes.
 Ex.
 2 for RIF, 4 for four-way cross, 8 for HS mouse (allele probabilities), etc. This value is related to degrees of freedom for the effect size of a genetic marker when doing genome scan.

-• Kg : A 3d-array of n x n genetic kinship matrices.
+• Kg : A 3d-array of n x n genetic kinship matrices (LOCO = true or only for permTest()) or a matrix of genetic kinship for the default option of LOCO = false.
 Should be symmetric positive definite.

 • Y : A m x n matrix of response variables, i.e. m traits (or environments) by n individuals (or lines).
 For univariate phenotypes, use square brackets in arguement. i.e. Y[1,:] (a vector) -> Y[[1],:] (a matrix) .